Dr Daniella Watson

-Dr Daniella Watson is a Postdoctoral Research Associate and Trainee Health Psychologist working on the Trajectories project with Dr Michelle Pentecost.
+Dr Daniella Watson is a Postdoctoral Researcher and Health Psychologist working on the Trajectories project with Dr Michelle Pentecost.

 Daniella completed her PhD at the University of Southampton, UK in 2022.
 She specialised in social, behavioural and community engagement approaches to promote maternal and infant nutrition in communities in Burkina Faso, Ghana and South Africa.
 Daniella was interested in the types of behaviours and contexts that creates meaningful and respectful community engagement with people about the health of their community.

 Through her Health Psychology Stage Two training, accredited by the British Psychological Society, Daniella has developed a portfolio of psychological and behaviour change competencies.
 Daniella is a MECC (UK Government ‘Making Every Contact Count initiative’) Healthy Conversations Skills trainer, training health professionals, students and volunteers in skills to better support someone to make a health behaviour change.
 She has also taught on the medicine curriculum and on MSc Health Psychology modules.